IGL-Bench: Establishing the Comprehensive Benchmark for Imbalanced Graph Learning

-We perform the graph selection process multiple times, each time computing the resulting imbalance ratios.
+We select graphs multiple times, each time computing the resulting imbalance ratios.
 From these computations, we identify three distinct sets of splits that exhibit significant variations in imbalance levels.
-These sets are categorized and labeled as Low, Mid, and High to reflect their respective levels of local topology imbalance.
+These sets are categorized and labeled as \textbf{Low}, \textbf{Mid}, and \textbf{High} to reflect their respective levels of local topology imbalance.
 By systematically varying the imbalance levels, we aim to simulate diverse real-world scenarios.
 This approach allows us to rigorously test the robustness and adaptability of IGL algorithms under different degrees of topology imbalance.
-Ultimately, this comprehensive evaluation provides a deeper understanding of the performance of IGL algorithms across datasets with varying characteristics, highlighting their strengths and potential areas for improvement in handling topology-imbalanced graph data.
+Ultimately, this comprehensive evaluation provides a deeper understanding of the performance of IGL algorithms across datasets with varying characteristics, highlighting their strengths and potential areas for improvement.

 \textbf{Dataset Preview.} We conclude the statistics of the manipulated class-imbalanced datasets for graph classification in Table~\ref{tab:graph_cls}.
 To guarantee a fair evaluation, we ensure the number of graphs for each class is equal (class-balanced).
 We also observe that the imbalance ratio corresponds to Low, Mid, and High roughly \textbf{doubles}, which can better simulate the various degrees of the imbalanced distribution of graph sizes.